 (2) The accredited person breaches this subrule if the CDR representative:

-(a) fails to comply with a required provision of the CDR representative arrangement; or
+(a) fails to comply with a provision required to be included in the CDR representative arrangement by subrule 1.10AA(1), (3) or (4), or takes or omits to take action which would constitute a failure to comply with such a provision even if it is not included in the CDR representative arrangement; or

 (b) does one of the things referred to in subrule 1.10AA(2) in circumstances where the CDR representative arrangement does not provide for the CDR representative to do that thing.

 Note: This subrule is a civil penalty provision (see rule 9.8).